Stanley Spooner: Flight

+Spooner concluded that by 1908, the aviation sector had progressed enough to warrant a dedicated standalone publication.
+When he consulted Claude Goodman Johnson, the managing director of Rolls-Royce, Johnson strongly objected to the idea, arguing against the commercial viability of launching a journal exclusively devoted to flying.
+Scepticism also came from other critics.
+Nevertheless, Spooner was undeterred and personally funded the magazine's inception, which during its first few years endured a challenging financial period.

+To establish legal copyright ahead of its launch as an independent weekly publication, the aeronautical sections of The Automotor Journal were bound inside Flight covers for eight weeks starting in November 1908.

 On 2 January 1909 the first issue of Flight went on sale.
-It was the official journal of The Aero Club of the United Kingdom.
-Stanley was on that club's committee in 1909.
-The magazine recorded information about Aero Clubs throughout the country, ballooning, and model plane aircraft flying competitions, along with other things relating to aviation.
+It was the official journal of the Aero Club of the United Kingdom.
+Spooner was on that club's committee in 1909.

-On the first issue front cover was John Moore-Brabazon and a photograph of him flying his aeroplane.
-It recorded his flights at Issy, France, on 3 December 1908.
-Underneath the main title on the first issue was the sub-heading: "A Second Englishman Flies."
+The inaugural front cover featured a photograph of John Moore-Brabazon piloting his aeroplane during his flights at Issy-les-Moulineaux, France, on 3 December 1908.
+Beneath the main title, the cover carried the sub-heading "A Second Englishman Flies".
 The magazine credited Henri Farman as being the first Englishman to fly a heavier-than-air machine.
-Henri was born in France to English parents; he became a French citizen in 1935.
+Henri was born in France to English parents.
+He became a French citizen in 1937.

-The first printed letter addressed to the editor of Flight in the Correspondence section of that magazine came from Frederick W. Lanchester.
-He objected against Stanley giving support in his columns to the word "aerodrome", being used to define "a big open space for flying machines."
-Stanley respectfully disagreed.
+The first letter printed in Flights Correspondence section was from aeronautical pioneer Frederick W. Lanchester, who objected to Spooner's editorial support for the word "aerodrome" being used to describe "a big open space for flying machines."
+Early publications documented the formation of flying clubs in the United Kingdom, and some of their activities, such as kiting, ballooning, and model aircraft flying, alongside technical developments in aviation.

+In March 1916, Spooner clashed with independent MP Noel Pemberton Billing after he publicly accused the government of "murdering" British officers by deploying substandard aircraft.
+Spooner fiercely counter-attacked in print, repeatedly accusing Billing of adopting "yellow journalism", and describing his indictment as "the irresponsible ravings of third-rate sensational journalism rather than the measured views of a man in earnest for the welfare of his country".
+He claimed Billing had lost the sympathy of many men who were otherwise prepared to listen to his claims, and support the urgent calls of aviation.

 By 1917 the Flight offices had moved from St. Martin's Lane, to 36, Great Queen Street, opposite Freemasons' Hall, London.

 During his time as editor, the magazine recorded the aerial accomplishments, among others of Charles Rolls, Louis Bleriot, Roland Garros, and Charles Lindbergh.

 He retired as editor of Flight in April 1934, and sold the magazine to Iliffe & Sons.
-Stanley had already sold his magazine The Auto before this date.
+Spooner had already sold his magazine The Auto before this date.
 On 18 December 1934 at 36, Great Queen Street, an Extraordinary General Meeting was held.
-At this meeting a special resolution was passed that the publisher F.king & Co.Ltd was to be wound up voluntarily and Spooner was appointed official liquidator for this purpose.
+At this meeting a special resolution was passed that the publisher F. King & Co.
+Ltd was to be wound up voluntarily and Spooner was appointed official liquidator for this purpose.